-- After another year of border closures, Asia-Pacific destinations have disappeared from the top of mind.
+- After another year of partial border closures, Asia-Pacific destinations remain out of respondents top of mind.

-- Women who haven’t traveled solo yet consider Italy, Greece, Iceland, Spain and France ideal first solo travel destinations.
+- Women who haven’t traveled solo yet have Italy, Greece, France, UK and Japan on their list for a first solo travel destination.

-7. Friends and Family and SFT online communities are the most trusted sources of advice.
+7. Friends & Family and SFT online communities are the most trusted sources of advice.
 Influencers are not trustworthy

 When planning a solo trip as a woman, getting trustworthy and relevant advice is critical and can make or break a trip, especially when it comes to safety tips and recommendations for things to do or places to stay.